- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Homeschooling in Oman

 Where formal schooling fails to meet certain standards or the tuition fees are too high, many families opt for homeschooling.
 This gives families an alternative, finding their curriculum and teaching style, often giving real-world lessons while equipping their children with skills and knowledge for growth and development.

 The official rules, legalities and regulations around homeschooling are complicated, and expats should contact their embassy for more on how to go about it.
-Expats can find additional support and information through social media such as Facebook groups, which also allow a networking potential to meet people and make friends.
+Expats can find additional support and information through social media such as Facebook groups, which also have the potential for networking; to meet people and make friends.